dimitri-nicolo/calico/getting-started/cnx/create-user-login.md

 - **OIDC authentication**: The user is managed outside of the cluster (typically, by the identity provider used by the OIDC authorization server.)
 - **OAuth authentication**: The user is managed outside of the cluster (typically, by the identity provider used by the OAuth authorization server.)
 For OpenShift clusters, we recommend using OAuth authentication against OpenShift's internal OAuth server.
 - **Basic authentication**: (for testing only) The user is a username.
 Note that basic authentication is not suitable for production environments.

+#### Identity Providers, OIDC and OAuth Concepts

+When configuring your cluster, you may be asked to provide information on the following concepts:

+- **Identity Provider (IdP)**: A third party system to which user identity and authentication can be delegated.
+- **Client Id**: The id that is shared between the IdP and an application for exchanging data.
+- **Client Secret**: The secret associated with the `client id` can be used by server applications for the purpose of exchanging tokens.
+- **Issuer URL**: The url where the IdP can be reached.
+The OIDC framework relies on conventions of which this URL is the basis.
+- **Well known configuration**: The OIDC framework is designed to be flexible.
+The specifics of your IdP are then reflected in `well known configuration`, which is read by OIDC consumers.
+- **Claims**: When you configure your IdP, you can configure claims.
+Every time your IdP issues a token for a valid user, these claims add some metadata as part of the token that the server can then use to tailor requests to the needs of a user.
+The most common example is to determine the username.

 #### Cluster roles